OWASP Top 10 and Snort Rule Creation

 • Reusing tokens/ non-expiring tokens

 DVWA also has a brute force section.
-I created the rule below as a small bonus to help detect brute-force attacks using Snort.
+I created the rule below as a small bonus to help Snort detect brute-force attacks.

 Brute Force detection Snort rule